 A courtship display is used by many animals to attract a mate.
-It is typically a set of display behaviors which can include ritualized movement or “dances”, vocalizations, mechanical sound production, or displays of beauty, strength, or agonistic ability.
-Sometimes a group of males will perform a courtship display together and then females will choose which ones they want to mate with.
+It is typically a set of display behaviors that can include ritualized movement or “dances”, vocalizations, mechanical sound production, or displays of beauty, strength, or agonistic ability.
+Sometimes a group of males will perform a courtship display together and the females will then choose which ones they want to mate with.
 Many of these courtship displays lead to sexual selection.
 Sexual selection is a trait that an individual has that lowers their chance at survival, but raises their ability to mate.
 Examples of this can be bright colors and drawing attention to yourself.
 The females are more likely to mate with a male that has more impressive colors, but these can also make it harder for the males to camouflage themselves and hide from predators.
-Their mating calls and displays also attract a lot of attention from females but also from predators.
-These traits are very commonly seen in male birds.
+Their mating calls and displays also attract a lot of attention from females, but can also attract predators.
+Sexual selection traits are very common in male birds.

 Birds of Paradise

 This video of a male bird of paradise is a great example of the flashy colors and displays that are sometimes necessary to be able to mate.
 He uses vocal displays, ritualized movement, and displays of beauty in his attempt to mate.

 Flamingos use a group tactic to attract a mate.
 The males all perform a large group “dance” and if a female is attracted to one of them, he will leave the group and they will mate for life.